heatherpink/abm/README.md

 the specified number of iterations, or until the agent's store reaches the specified amount.

 ## How to run
-The model is run through the use of the 'run model' button in the presented gui.
+The model is run through the use of the 'run model' button in the presented GUI.
 Once pressed, an animation will run and will continue until the stopping condition is met.